jpastuszek/httpimagestore/README.md

 }
 ```

-#### API endpoint
+#### HTTP API endpoint

 This group of statements allows to configure single API endpoint.
-Each endpoint can have one or more operation defined that will be performed on request matching that endpoint.
+Each endpoint can have one or more operation defined that will be performed on HTTP request matching that endpoint.

-Endpoints will be evaluated in order of definition until one is matched.
+Endpoints will be evaluated in order of definition until one is matched or **404 Not Found** is returned.

 Statement should start with one of the following HTTP verbs in lowercase: `get`, `post`, `put`, `delete`, followed by list of URI segment matchers: